zbmed-semtec/mlentory-etl-pipeline/Playground/README.md

 ### Setup NVIDIA GPUs

-You can follow the guide at https://docs.nvidia.com/cuda/wsl-user-guide/index.html if you want to setup the NVDIA GPUs in your WSL.
+* You can follow the guide at https://docs.nvidia.com/cuda/wsl-user-guide/index.html if you want to setup the NVDIA GPUs in your WSL.

-But in general you have to guarantee that you have the GPU drivers, the NVIDIA container toolkit, and you have CUDA install.
+* But in general you have to guarantee that you have the GPU drivers, the NVIDIA container toolkit, and you have CUDA toolkit install.

-If you are using Windows with WSL you have to install the GPU drivers in Windows.
+* If you are using Windows with WSL you have to install the GPU drivers in Windows, otherwise just install the drivers in your host OS.
-You can check the NVIDIA GPU drivers at: https://www.nvidia.com/Download/index.aspx
+    * In Windows you can check the NVIDIA GPU drivers at: https://www.nvidia.com/Download/index.aspx
+    * In Ubuntu you can check how to download the drivers at: https://ubuntu.com/server/docs/nvidia-drivers-installation
+    * Remember to restart your system after installation.

 The NVIDIA container toolkit has to be installed in the Linux distribution.
 The links for installation can be found here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt